ARC Raiders

 Raid Geography

-The world of ARC Raiders is not a single open space, but a set of isolated arena maps scattered across different regions, loosely tied to Sperance, the central hub of the game.
+The world of ARC Raiders is not a single open space, but a set of isolated arena maps scattered across different regions, loosely tied to Speranza, the central hub of the game.
 The design of the locations does not copy reality but is a fantasy theme: recognizable landscapes coexist with ruins of civilization and machines.
 Movement is also tied to game conventions: raiders use an extensive network of tunnels and ascend to the surface using elevators.
 These also serve as evacuation points.

 The maps feature a variety of biomes: from snowy peaks and alpine forests to swamps and toxic industrial wastelands.
-Many places on the map implement a high degree of "verticality."
+Many places on the map have a high degree of "verticality."
 The distribution of loot on the maps is linked to zones with unique parameters of loot value.
 The higher the zone level (for example, "pink" or "red"), the greater the chance of finding expensive and rare loot, while low-level zones (for example, "gray" or "orange") offer loot of average value.
-The connection to specific resource classes (weapons, medical supplies, electronics) is not strict, and even in specialized locations, players can find basic materials.
+The connection to specific resource classes (weapons, medicines, electronics) is not strict, and even in specialized locations, players can find basic materials.

 Movement is life

 Interaction with the world is based on actively working with objects: you need to hack boxes and doors, activate mechanisms, call in airdrops, open and block passages.
 Sounds play a key role: making noise attracts the attention of Arks and other players.
 All found junk goes into the inventory and has weight — overload directly reduces the overall stamina reserve, on which all progression is based.
-Even weapons have to be manually stowed when running long distances to conserve energy.
+Even weapons have to be put away manually when running long distances to conserve energy.

 Combat system